jrd261/exp-docs/_pages/developers/tutorials/usingfeeds.md

     }
 ```

-Now we created a `Template` from the `Angular HTML App` that can be configured.
+Now we created an `App Template` from the `Angular HTML App` that can be configured.
+A user can now select a `Facebook FEED` and `refresh interval` for the data in the `EXP platform`.

-The configTypes array allows to create properties to select in EXP.
+Looking in the manifest file the configTypes array allows to create properties to select in the `EXP platform`.

 Available property types are:

-1. feed: to select a feed.
+1. `feed`: to select a feed.
-2. number: to enter number values.
+2. `number`: to enter number values.
-3. text: to enter text values.
+3. `text`: to enter text values.
-4. select: a selection of options.
+4. `select`: a selection of options.
-5. image: to select a image file.
+5. `image`: to select a image file.
-6. color: to select a HTML color value.
+6. `color`: to select a HTML color value.
-7. appArray: to select different HTML apps.
+7. `appArray`: to select different HTML apps.

 The config section will be used to set `default` values for the `Angular HTML App`.
+To `access` these values using the 'EXP Player SDK', simple use the `exp` object and reference to the path name like: `exp.app.config.refreshRateSeconds`

 ### The load function
-We want to load all `angular code` when the `EXP player` is ready and starts the `Angular HTML App`.
+When the `load function` is fired the `Scala Player` is ready injecting the `exp object`, at that moment we can load all `angular code` and start the `Angular HTML App`.
-A `load` function will be fired at this time.
-When running `bootstrap` the `Angular HTML App`.
+The `Scala Player` can only fire this function when it's created in the `Angular HTML App`.

 - Remove the `ng-app` option in the `index.html` page: